 The focal object (dmigs-yul) is the object on which the cognition focuses and which serves as the focal condition (dmigs-rkyen, objective condition) of the cognition.
 Focal objects exist prior to the cognitions of them and have their own continuums different from those of the cognitions of them.

-According to the Chittamatra and Yogachara-Svatantrika-Madhyamaka systems, sensory cognitions do not have focal objects.
+Conceptual cognitions do not have focal objects.
+According to the Chittamatra and Yogachara-Svatantrika-Madhyamaka systems, sensory cognitions also do not have focal objects.
 They do not arise from the focal condition of external objects (phyi-don) existing independently of mental activity (sems, mind).

 Appearing Objects and Cognitively Taken Objects